humanode-network/vortex-experimental-mockups/docs/vortex-simulation-implementation-plan.md

 ## Phase 1 — Define contracts that mirror the UI (1–2 days)

-The UI is currently driven by `src/data/mock/*` (e.g. proposals list cards, proposal pages, chamber detail).
-Start by freezing the “API contract” so backend and frontend can meet in the middle.
+The UI renders from `/api/*` reads.
+The contract is frozen so backend and frontend stay aligned while the implementation evolves.

 Contract location: